MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/development-mode.md

 # Titles in Development Mode

 All PlayFab titles are in one of two possible states - development mode and live.
 Development Mode is, as the name suggests, meant for titles currently in development.
 This mode provides developers with the flexibility to connect a title to PlayFab without running up the bill.
 However, there are functional limitations for titles in development mode (detailed below).
-A title in development mode can be [launched](../pricing/upgrades.md) through Game Manager and is then considered live.
+A title in development mode can only have up to 100k users.
+These titles can be [launched](../pricing/upgrades.md) through Game Manager and is then considered live.
 Launching a title removes all development mode limitations and allows the title to expand outside of test markets.

 By default, every title created starts in development mode.
 The **My Studios and Titles** main page will indicate which state a title is in through a mark on the bottom, left corner of the title block.
 This indicator can also be viewed at the top of the left nav within a title.
 Titles in development mode are labeled **Development**.
 Live titles are blank.